stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 All data transported is organized in claims, statements about an entity (typically, the user).
 There are three types of claims: reserved, public, and private claims.

-- **Reserved claims**: a set of predefined claims, thought to provide a set of useful informations.
+- **Reserved claims**: a set of predefined claims, conceived to provide a set of useful information.
 Some of them are: iss (issuer), exp (expiration time), sub (subject), aud (audience), among others.
-- **Public claims**: defined at will, but, to avoid collisions, they should be defined in the [IANA JSON Web Token Registry](http://www.iana.org/assignments/jwt/jwt.xhtml) or be defined as a URI that contains a collision resistant namespace.
+- **Public claims**: defined at will, but, in order to avoid collisions, they should be defined in the [IANA JSON Web Token Registry](http://www.iana.org/assignments/jwt/jwt.xhtml) or be described as a URI that contains a collision resistant namespace.
-- **Private claims**: custom claims created to share information between parties that agree on using them.
+- **Private claims**: custom claims created to share information between parties that agree with using them.

 ### Sign
-Obtained from hashing headers and payload with a secret
+It is obtained from hashing headers and payload with a secret

 ``` javascript
 HMACSHA256(